sara-sabr/ITStrategy/presentations/en/2020-06-03-Whitelist-Showcase.md

 ### Digital Standards

+**_Iterate and improve frequently_**

-_Iterate and improve frequently: Develop services using agile, iterative and user-centred methods.
+_Develop services using agile, iterative and user-centred methods.
 Continuously improve in response to user needs.
 Try new things, start small and scale up._

   </div>